xperseguers/t3ext-restdoc/Documentation/ChangeLog/Index.rst

          - Compatible with official TYPO3 manuals
 1.2.0    - Compatible with TYPO3 6.x (FAL)
          - Support for metadata and Sphinx advertisement (Wappalizer)
-         - Built-in Sphinx search within the docum 1.1.0    Support for index and breadcrumb menu
+         - Built-in Sphinx search within the documentation 1.1.0    Support for index and breadcrumb menu
 1.0.0    Better integration with TypoScript, extension is considered stable 0.1.0    First release on TER